Broccoli, Bonanza Hybrid

 How to Grow

-Once planted out, floating row covers help keep pests at bay.
+- While small, floating row covers will help to keep pests at bay.

 - Keep weeds under control during the growing season.
 Weeds compete with plants for water, space and nutrients, so control them by either cultivating often or use a mulch to prevent their seeds from germinating.
 Avoid disturbing the soil around the plants when weeding.